Sin-Eater (character): Stanley Carter

-Carter is put in psychological and medical care, but is crippled by the beating Spider-Man inflicted.
+After being beaten by Spider-Man, Carter is put in psychological and medical care, but is crippled by the beating Spider-Man inflicted.
 S.H.I.E.L.D. purges all the drugs from his system, but he still has visions of his Sin-Eater persona.
 After Carter is released, he returns the favor Spider-Man did him by rescuing the latter from an angry mob, and begins writing a memoir of his career as the Sin-Eater.
 However, he has trouble readjusting to society.
 Finally he snaps, taking an empty shotgun and goading police officers into opening fire on him.
 Carter is killed, though finally freed from the Sin-Eater persona's control.

-Years after his death, the Sin-Eater is resurrected as part of Harry Osborn/Kindred's plot against Spider-Man.
-He begins attacking criminals, stealing their powers with his gun and causing his victims to regret their sins.
-During the Last Remains storyline, the Sin-Eater absorbs the sins of Madame Web at her request.
-Sin-Eater also absorbs Madame Web's precognitive abilities, learning that Kindred was using him.
-This causes the Sin-Eater to turn the gun on himself.
-Madame Web tries to resuscitate him only for her and the Order of the Web to be captured by Kindred.
-As a side-effect of the Sin-Eater's suicide, those who had their sins purged from them regain their sins and go on a rampage in New York City.

-During the Sinister War storyline, Kindred revives the Sin-Eater again.
-He is still angered at Kindred for forsaking him.
-Demonic centipedes emerge from Sin-Eater's body and possess Grey Gargoyle, Living Laser, Whirlwind, Juggernaut, and Morlun.
+Long after his death, Sin-Eater is resurrected as part of Kindred's plot against Spider-Man.
+Using his gun, Sin-Eater cleanses the sins of Norman Osborn, which pushes Osborn to attempt to atone for his past actions.